Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator

-\begin{proposition} Assume that $F$ is a non-compact subset of $E$ which is locally connected, $\sigma$-compact and locally compact\footnote{Note that, since $E$ is a finite dimensional normed vector space, which is locally compact Haussdorf space, if $F$ is an open or closed subset of $E$, it is locally compact; cf. {\it e.g} 3.18.4, p.
-66 in \cite{TOPODieud}}.
+\begin{proposition} Assume that $F$ is an {\mk unbounded} subset of $E$ which is locally connected, $\sigma$-compact and locally compact\footnote{Note that, since $E$ is a finite dimensional normed vector space, which is locally compact Haussdorf space, if $F$ is an open or closed subset of $E$, it is locally compact; cf. {\it e.g} \cite[\S 3.18.4, p.
+66]{TOPODieud}.}.
 Consider $R$ given as in Definition \ref{Def_SpaceE_F}, and $\Phi\in \mathcal{E}_F^R$.
 Let $r$ satisfy the above assumptions including (A$_r$), and such that (C$_{r,R}$) is satisfied.
-Let $\{f_n\}$ be a sequence in Hom($F$).
-If the following conditions hold: \begin{itemize} \item[(C$_1$)] For every compact $K\subset F$, the sequence of the restriction of $f_n$ to $K$, $\{f_n|_K\},$ is bounded, as well as the sequence of the restrictions of the inverses, $\{f_n^{-1}|_K\}$, \item[(C$_2$)] $\{f_n\}$ is $\rho_{\Phi,r}^+$-Cauchy, \end{itemize} then $\{f_n\}$ converges in $\mathfrak{T}^{-}(\rho_{\Phi,r})$ towards an element of Hom($F$).
+Let $\{f_n\}$ be a sequence in ${\rm Hom}(F)$.
+If the following conditions hold: \begin{itemize} \item[(C$_1$)] For every compact $K\subset F$, the sequence of the restriction of $f_n$ to $K$, $\{f_n|_K\},$ is bounded. {\jr The same holds for the sequence of restrictions of the inverses,} $\{f_n^{-1}|_K\}$, \item[(C$_2$)] $\{f_n\}$ is $\rho_{\Phi,r}^+$-Cauchy, \end{itemize} then $\{f_n\}$ converges in $\mathfrak{T}^{-}(\rho_{\Phi,r})$ towards an element of ${\rm Hom}(F)$.

 If furthermore, either $\{f_n\}$ is a sequence of homeomorphisms living in $\mathbb{H}_{\Phi,r}$, or more generally $\{f_n\}$ is such that $f_{n_0}\in \mathbb{H}_{\Phi,r}$ for some $n_0$, then $\{f_n\}$ converges in $\mathfrak{T}^{-}(\rho_{\Phi,r})$ towards an element of $\mathbb{H}_{\Phi,r}$. \end{proposition}